renovate-bot/zw/docs/getting_started/03_migration.md

 - `git` plugin
 - `setopt promptsubst`

-If any of above is not followed, the theme will break similar as shown below:
+If any of above is missing, the theme will break similar as shown below:

 ```shell
 ... $(build_prompt) ...